MaruResourceManager Architecture

 PM -.->|"sysfs scan"| Storage

 PoolManager is the central component that owns all shared state — pool metadata, allocation maps, and free lists.
-It performs device discovery by scanning sysfs for DEV_DAX and FS_DAX devices, and supports hot-plug via signal-triggered rescans.
+It performs device discovery by scanning sysfs for DEV_DAX and FS_DAX devices, and supports hot-plug via SIGHUP-triggered rescans (kill -HUP $(pidof maru-resource-manager)).

 Reaper runs a background thread that periodically detects terminated client processes and reclaims their leaked allocations through PoolManager.